cakephp/docs/en/development/rest.rst

 The Simple Setup
 ================

 The fastest way to get up and running with REST is to add a few lines to your routes.php file, found in app/Config.
-The Router object features a method called mapResources(), that is used to set up a number of default routes for REST access to your controllers.
+The Router object features a method called ``mapResources()``, that is used to set up a number of default routes for REST access to your controllers.
+Make sure ``mapResources()`` comes before ``require CAKE .
+'Config' .
+DS . 'routes.php';`` and other routes which would override the routes.
 If we wanted to allow REST access to a recipe database, we'd do something like this::

     <?php